Shikaga/PitchBlackAnalysis/index.md

 It seems really unecessary to have changed her name in the film, if there attempt was truly to drive this home; we get it, it doesn't pay to be Riddick's friend.

 But there are other scenes in which we can almost glimpse something a little deeper within them.
-Their scene in Crematoria in which Riddick confronts Jack about her decision to sign up with mercenaries, actually feels deep.
+Their scene in Crematoria in which Riddick confronts Jack about her decision to sign up with mercenaries, actually feels like a small pocket of depth under an otherwise shallow surface.

 The abandonment that Jack feels, almost seems to resonate with Riddick.
 He obviously explains that he was doing it for own good, but then again, don't negligent fathers always?

 Of course, having seen him living on a ice planet at the beginning of the film, we can only assume that he was doing this for her own good, but you can genuinely understand Kyra's frustration with Riddick.

+It is such a shame that this isn't the entire core of the film.
+The very scenes that the two of them share together fleet with almost being good, heady heights compared to their surrounding.

-In fact, large amounts of the Crematoria scenes are good.
+Although, in actual fact, large amounts of the Crematoria scenes are good.
 The shootout is well shot, and the generally what is going on is quite interesting.
 Even the somewhat mediocre chase scene, in which *Pitch Black*'s premise is flipped on it's head, and they are required to stay *out* of the light on their way to ship, is relatively interesting.

 It is not until the Necromongers show up, and Riddick suddenly gets a deus-ex-machina in the form of a magical power-up that we suddenly reminded of the ridiculousness of the plot.